 The traditions, rituals are an important part of Gaziantep’s culinary heritage and it is lovely to see that it is still a big part of the daily life in Gaziantep.
 The richness of traditional culture has given way to the emergence of a rich culinary culture.
 The events such as birth, marriage and death have important effect on the local culture, and this has caused the occurrence of an oral culture.
 For instance, among the catering activities carried out during birth events, kuymak (soft and mushy pilaf), which is believed to increase the amount of breast milk, and loğusa şerbeti (lit. puerpera juice); festive dishes such as Yuvarlama and many other special foods and drinks are some examples of the integration of traditional life style and culinary culture.

 Stews with yoghurt has a special place in Gaziantep kitchen; one of the richest regional cuisines in Turkey, with the use of yoghurt in their dishes.
 I recently had a go and re-created Gaziantep’s Stew with bulgur meatballs, in yoghurt and mint sauce – Yogurtlu, bulgurlu kofte -.
 The traditional recipe also has lamb in it, in my version I omitted the extra meat and added the seasonal squash to the dish – It is also common to add seasonal vegetables to these yoghurt based stews in Gaziantep kitchen.
 The chickpeas worked really well in the stew too; not only very healthy, but brought a different texture and wonderful flavor.
-The dish turned out to be a very satisfying and substantial meal yet surprisingly light, just as described.
+The dish turned out to be a very satisfying and substantial meal yet surprisingly light.

 Bulgur meatballs with squash and chickpeas, in yoghurt & mint sauce